Interest form

 What's Included:

-International airport transfers upon arrival and departure in Delhi
+International airport transfers upon arrival and departure in Kathmandu

-2 nights in a 5-star hotel in Delhi (one before and one after Bhutan)
+4 nights in Kathmandu (three before and one after Bhutan)

 Accommodation in 3- to 4-star hotels in Bhutan (shared twin/double room)